Skip to main content

 Restore Using Complex Criteria

-UNDELETE MAX 100 Lead
+UNDELETE Lead

 WHERE LeadSource IN ('Web', 'Email Campaign')